shopware5/devdocs/source/developers-guide/concept-cart-bundle/index.md

     }
 }
 ```
-First two conditions validates if a customer is logged in and if the customer has already taken an order.
+The first two conditions validate if a customer is logged in and if the customer has already made an order.
-After the validation passes that the customer is a new customer, the processor collects first all calculated goods in the cart `$goods = $processorCart->getLineItems()->filterGoods();`.
+After the validation passes that the customer is a new customer, the processor first collects all calculated goods in the cart `$goods = $processorCart->getLineItems()->filterGoods();`.
-To calculate the percentage discount for the `new customer discount` the processor uses the shopware core calculator `\Shopware\Bundle\CartBundle\Domain\Price\PercentagePriceCalculator`.
+To calculate the percentage discount for the `new customer discount` the processor uses the Shopware core calculator `\Shopware\Bundle\CartBundle\Domain\Price\PercentagePriceCalculator`.

 The processor has to be registered over the `cart_processor` container tag.
 The priority defines at which position the calculator has to be executed (after product calculation, before voucher, ...).
 ```